Jammouri/-Daad-ArabicDiacritizer/README.md

 ## Unsuccessful Trials

 We have included our unsuccessful trials within our repository so they can be utilized in future works and improvements.

+## Flutter

+We have uploaded the implementation of our Flutter Application.
+You can find it in the FLutterApp Directory.

+## API

+We used FastAPI as our local API to integrate the model and the application.